tkuriyama/toyserver/README.md

 # Toy Server

-Toy server exercises in C and Go.
+Toy server exercises in C and other languages.

 <hr>